sundevilaviator/ASSIS-PPE-Detection/README.md

 | YOLOv8l | 83.7 | 52.9 | Slower |
 | YOLOv8x | 130.5 | 53.9 | Slowest |

-For airport ramp deployment on commodity CCTV infrastructure, particularly at small-hub and non-hub facilities without dedicated GPU server hardware, inference latency and edge-deployability are weighted more heavily than the marginal accuracy gains offered by larger variants.
-YOLOv8n's validation performance on the ASSIS PPE task (mAP50 = 0.922; see [Results](#results)) substantially exceeds its baseline COCO accuracy, consistent with the reduced class complexity and domain specificity of the fine-tuning task relative to general-purpose 80-class object detection.
+For deployment on commodity CCTV hardware — especially at small-hub and non-hub airports without dedicated GPU servers — inference speed and ease of deployment matter more than the marginal accuracy gains from a bigger model.
+YOLOv8n's actual validation performance on the ASSIS PPE task (mAP50 = 0.922; see [Results](#results)) comes in well above its baseline COCO score, which makes sense given the fine-tuning task has far fewer classes and much more domain specificity than general 80-class object detection.

 ---

 ## Three-State Compliance & Conditional PPE Policy

-Two refinements were made after initial deployment testing surfaced their necessity (see `docs/RESEARCH_LOG.md`, 2026-08-13 entries):
+Two changes came out of what deployment testing surfaced (see `docs/RESEARCH_LOG.md`, 2026-08-13 entries):

-**Three-state per-item status.** Binary compliant/violation cannot express detector uncertainty.
+**Three states per item.** A simple compliant/violation split can't express when the detector itself isn't sure.
 Each PPE class now resolves to one of:

 | State | Meaning |
 |---|---|